WaiveCar/Ijiraq/Products/Oliver/readme.md

  1. blanket cross-posting dilutes quality and seems more impersonal
  2. thus there is a higher volume of poorer quality leads and a lower volume of higher quality ones

 The complaint I see is usually "more leads, fewer sales".
-This approach doesn't come with "sensible defaults"
+This approach doesn't come with "sensible defaults" or what in SW design is

+"make easy things easy, hard things possible"

 Product
 ---